 The DSL and deputies will be aware of contact details and referral routes into the local housing authority so they can raise progress concerns at the earliest opportunity (where appropriate and in accordance with local procedures).

-Where a child has been harmed or is at risk of harm, the DSL will also make a referral to the relevant Local Authority Children's Social Care.
+Where a child has been harmed or is at risk of harm, the DSL will also make a referral to children's social care.